North American Review: History

 Poet Robert Dana rescued NAR in 1964, resuming its operation and serving as editor-in-chief from 1964 to 1968.
 During these years, NAR was based at Cornell College, where Dana taught at the time.
 To revive NAR, Dana successfully negotiated arrangements with Claiborne Pell, at the time Senator from Rhode Island, who asserted that he had the rights to the magazine.

 NAR was moved to the University of Northern Iowa from Cornell College in 1968 under the editor Robley Wilson.
 Since then, its literary contributors have included Lee K. Abbott, Margaret Atwood, Marvin Bell, Vance Bourjaily, Raymond Carver, Eldridge Cleaver, Guy Davenport, Gary Gildner, David Hellerstein, George V. Higgins, Donald Justice, Yosef Komunyakaa, Barry Lopez, Jack Miles, Joyce Carol Oates, David Rabe, Lynne Sharon Schwartz, Anthony Storr, Kurt Vonnegut, and many others.
-Grant Tracey and Vince Gotera were co-editors from 2000-2016.
+Grant Tracey and Vince Gotera were co-editors from 2000 to 2016.
 The North American Review Press imprint started publishing books in 2006.
 Since 2017, the magazine's editors are Rachel Moregan, J. D. Schraffenberger, and Grant Tracey.
 The managing editor is Emily Stowe.

 In 2015 it celebrated the bicentennial of its founding with a conference in Cedar Falls, and April 19–21, 2019, the magazine hosted another conference to celebrate fifty years on the University of Northern Iowa campus.